synapticloop/panl/README.md

 1. 'More Like This' functionality (Medium priority)
    - The ability to return 'more like this' results on a certain field, or FieldSets.
-1. ~~Dynamic range functionality~~
-   - **[Released in version 9-1.1.0]**
-   - ~~Dynamically generate the minimum and maximum value for a range for a facet value.~~
-1. ~~Suppress range values~~
-   - **[Released in version 9-1.1.0]**
-   - ~~For a RANGE facet, provide a configuration option to suppress the values that appear in the range as separate values.~~
-1. ~~Returning more facets for a specific facet field~~
-   - **[Released in version 9-1.2.0]**
-   - ~~By default, the facet limit is set to be 100 facet values per facet, in the instance where the returned number of facets are greater than this value, the facets will be truncated.
-The Panl server should be able to return the remaining facets with a simple query, without returning any documents with it.
-This should be done on an individual facet and possibly have pagination.~~
-1. ~~Default empty FieldSet~~
-   - **[Released in version 9-1.1.0]**
-   - ~~In addition to the 'default' FieldSet, add another FieldSet always named 'empty' which will return no fields (this links in with the ' Returning more facets for a specific facet field' and 'Single search page' items).~~
-1. ~~Internationalisation~~
-   - **[Released in version 9-1.1.0]**
-   - ~~Floating point digits in particular suffer from using a full stop/period as a decimal place i.e. in the UK, a digit would be formatted e.g. 12,345,678.90, whilst most other European countries use a comma for the decimal place e.g. 12.345.678,90.~~
 1. DATE Range facet update (Medium priority)
    - As an extension to internationalisation, the DATE Range facet could do with an update to ensure that the SEO URL is better suited to